hiepluong2205/cert-integrated-cloud-environment/README.md

 # testing-integrated-cloud-environment
-Testing on hybrid cloud systems.
-AWS
+Testing best practices of Integrated Cloud environment on AWS, designed by HLuong.